 As Bluetooth earbud users know all too well, connectivity issues arise as soon as that phone is plopped into your pocket.
-It’s not just your true wireless earbuds, it’s a problem across the board.
+It’s not just your true wireless earbuds, “cross-body interference” has always plagued Bluetooth devices.

 |Pocket to earbuds (dBm)||Far pocket to earbuds (dBm)||Signal strength: 0m from phone||Signal strength: 1m from phone||Signal strength: 2m from phone||Signal strength: 3m from phone||Signal strength: 5m from phone|

 With the table above, we measured dBm to gather signal strength information for a variety of true wireless earbuds and the OnePlus Bullets Wireless earbuds for comparison.
 The closer to zero the dBm measurement, the stronger the signal.

 As you can see, distance makes a difference because the signal has to travel a further distance and relay your media in a timely, nearly immediate manner.
 Since air is a factor that can degrade connection quality, it’s no wonder that our bodies serve as impediments too.

 While there’s no way to render your body a massless substance, you can try placing your phone in a closer pocket, say a breast pocket or even a coat pocket as most of them rest above the hips.
 This lessens the distance the signal has to travel and reduces the amount of mass it has to penetrate.

 The 2.4GHz band is highly trafficked